jancipar/US-China-relations/README.md

 The first sentiment analysis realised covers the entirety of the corpus, from 2009 to 2020 (see Figure below).
 It shows that __46,26 % of all articles were negative, 10,9% positive and 42,84 % neutral__.
 These results came as unsuprising to us: during the covered period, both the tense U.S.-China relation and China's politics have not been presented under a flattening light to the U.S. public.
 The high percentage of neutral articles may depict the technical character of their relations on some subjects, but also The New York Times' unsensational approach to most topics.

 ![Image](https://github.com/jancipar/US-China-relations/blob/main/Image_sentiment_analysis_1.jpg)
-_Figure: created by us.
+_Figure 6: created by us.
 Overall sentiment analysis from 2009 to 2020._

 ### Sentiment analysis per year
     sentiment_percentages.plot(kind='bar', stacked=True, figsize=(10, 6))